EqualExperts/agents-behave/blog.md

 ### Costs and Performance

 The expense of running these tests is significant.
 The GPT-4 model is costly, and the Mixtral model less effective.
 It is essential to ensure that the costs remain under control.
 Moreover, the performance of the tests is concerning.
 They are slow, and the duration required to conduct them is considerable.
 However, we anticipate that with the ongoing advancement of LLMs, achieving faster and more cost-effective solutions will become increasingly feasible.

+### Non-Deterministic Tests

+The use of Large Language Models (LLMs) in testing introduces an element of non-determinism.
+The same test may produce different results upon multiple executions.
+This variability is a typical characteristic of LLMs and should be carefully considered during test evaluations.
+A potential solution involves running the tests multiple times and averaging the outcomes.
+However, this method may not always be practical due to significant costs and time limitations.

 ## Conclusion